Improve the regional public policy, VIOLET project

-One of the biggest challenges to achieving the long-term greenhouse gas emission goal is the decarbonisation of the stock building, which is responsible for approximately 36% of all CO2 emissions in the Union.
+One of the biggest challenges to reach the long-term greenhouse gas emission goal is the decarbonisation of the building stock, which is responsible for approximately 36% of all CO2 emissions in the Union.
 In addition, almost 50% of Union's final energy consumption is used for heating and cooling, of which 80% is for buildings.

-On this basis, the EU has published a new Directive (EU) 2018 / 844 which amends the Directive 2010 / 31 / EU on energy performance of buildings and Directive 2012 / 27 / EU on energy efficiency.
-The Directive calls on Member States to provide a clear vision to guide their policies and investment decisions, with indicative national milestones and measurable, targeted actions for energy efficiency to achieve short-term (2030) and long-term (2050) objectives.
-Among others, Member States should establish a long-term renovation strategy for their stock building.
+On this basis, EU has published a new Directive (EU) 2018/844 which amends the Directive 2010/31 / EU on the energy performance of buildings and Directive 2012/27 / EU on energy efficiency.
+The Directive calls on Member States to set a clear vision to guide their policies and investment decisions, with indicative national milestones and measurable, targeted actions for energy efficiency to achieve the short-term (2030) and long-term (2050) objectives.
+Among others, the Member states should establish a long-term renovation strategy for their building stock.

-Within this framework, the Directive also encourages Member States to increase the research and technical capacity to improve the energy efficiency of historic buildings and sites, while preserving and preserving their cultural heritage.
-This is an area that has gained significant popularity over the last decade.
-More specifically, research on this topic has increased significantly, but mainly addresses technical issues, such as the performance of traditional materials, environmental rehabilitation, the overall sustainability of heritage buildings, and the assessment of indoor conditions.
+Within this framework, the Directive also encourages the Member States to increase research and technical capacity to improve the energy efficiency of historical buildings and sites, while also preserving and preserving their cultural heritage.
+This is a field that has gained significant popularity over the last decade.
+More specifically, the research on this topic has significantly increased, but it mainly addresses technical issues, such as the performance of the traditional materials, the environmental rehabilitation, the overall sustainability of heritage buildings, and the assessment of the indoor conditions.

-Nowadays, efforts in most Member States concern the transposition of research outputs to policy level.
-Some countries, such as the United Kingdom and the Netherlands, have already adopted policy measures addressing the energy efficiency of heritage buildings, but most of them are still in progress.
-Without this forward-looking policy change, traditional buildings that are now a valuable asset could become a burden in the near future.
-This is where the VIOLET project comes in.
+Nowadays, the efforts in most Member States concern the transpose of the research outputs to the policy level.
+Some countries, such as the United Kingdom and the Netherlands, have already adopted policy measures addressing the energy efficiency of heritage buildings, but the majority of them are still in progress.
+Without this forward-looking policy change, traditional buildings that are now a valuable asset might become a burden in the near future.
+This is where VIOLET project comes in.

 VIOLET is an Interreg Europe project that addresses the common challenge among EU regions to create a building culture that is sympathetic to modern requirements of reinstatement and conservation, for improved energy use and reduced carbon emissions, without endangering architectural heritage.
 VIOLET addresses this challenge, with an overall goal of improving regional public policy to improve energy efficiency in heritage buildings by addressing both low carbon and cultural preservation actions.

-To achieve this goal, VIOLET brings together five regions at different stages of development, bringing together a multi-sector, integrated planning approach bringing together organizations in charge of energy efficiency and those in charge of cultural heritage at regional and EU level.
+To achieve this goal, VIOLET brings together five regions at different stages of development, to foster a multi-sector, integrated planning approach bringing together organizations in charge of energy efficiency and those in charge of cultural heritage at regional and EU level.

-Through VIOLET, each region will create an Action Plan outlining the policy actions required to improve energy efficiency in heritage buildings.
-The Action Plan needs to outline concrete measures and include commitments from relevant public authorities to secure financial resources and policy support.
+Through VIOLET, each region will create an Action Plan describing the policy actions required to improve energy efficiency in heritage buildings.
+The Action Plan needs to describe concrete measures and include commitments from relevant public authorities to secure financial resources and policy support.

 Cyprus participates in the project, with Cyprus Energy Agency [CEA] as the local partner.
-A Technical Advisory Group [TAG] has been formed since the project's inception, to guide the CEA and to evaluate this topic from a holistic approach.
-The TAG is based on a multisector approach and consists of more than 18 members from relevant Departments, Associations, Research institutes and Local Authorities, such as:
+A Technical Advisory Group [TAG] has been formed since the initiation of the Project, to guide CEA and to assess this topic from a holistic approach.
+The TAG is based on a multisector approach and consists of more than 18 members from relevant Departments, Associations, Research institutes and Local Authorities, such as the: